FACT-Finder-Web-Components/feature-lab/specs/transform-api/transform-api.md

 # Warnings
 If the old state is not undefined and the transform callback returns undefined a warning should be logged telling the developer that this might break things.

+# Scope - transform, addCallback, subscribe
+In the future 'transform' is going to replace 'addCallback' entirely and we want to provide a smooth transition from addCallback.

+The execution of transform callbacks shall take place before addCallback callbacks which themselfs take place before subscribe callbacks.
+The functionality of addCallback and subscribe have to be retained, i.e. references are passed to them.

+It's planned to pass deep copies to subscribe in a future breaking change release which will render them useless for data manipulation but as of now too many people are relying on addCallback and subscribe to change data.